 Next, the dead grass and vegetation was burned off in a controlled burning by Prairie Restoration.
 The soil was loosened and seeded with native plants, grasses and shrubs as well as a cover crop to help control weed growth.

 Fencing was placed at the entrances to the future trails to set the boundaries of the native growth.
-The flowers are expected to grow fully within three years of annual burning, mowing and maintenance.
+The flowers are now in full bloom throughout the summer months and many species of birds and butterflies are seen in the area.

 The Pelican River Watershed District was the lead agency in coordinating an effort to restore approximately 1,800 feet ofshoreline along the north side of Big Detroit Lake.
 While the project was separate from the Highway 10 realignment project, the timing was perfect to work closely with MNDOT to make this project financially feasible.